There are many beautiful places to visit in Malaysia, and a lifetime won’t be enough to experience them all.

 For simple daytime exploration, there are more than enough guest houses in the small village of Kuala Tahan, right across the river from park headquarters, where the expensive Mutiara Taman Negara Resort is also located.

 Back in the day it was possible to catch a boat from the town of Jerantut and spend a day floating on the river to Taman Negara, but this has changed by the tarmac road that now connects Jerantut to the park.
 Before you go, a visit to the cave complex of Kota Gelanggi near Jerantut is very recommended: expect to see a rock formation that looks like Leonardo’s Monalisa, and see sun rays peek through the roof of a cave as if it was a light from paradise.

 The capital of Malaysia, fondly called KL by locals, is an intoxicating mixture of ultra-modernity and hidden nooks that blend Chinese, Moorish and Indian influences.
 A magnet for shoppers from all over the world, Kuala Lumpur is best experienced over a couple of days, which are enough to take in the major sights.
-It undoubtedly is one of the best places to visit in Malaysia.

 Start in KLCC where you can climb the Petronas Twin Towers, some of the highest in Asia, and one main symbol of Malaysia’s much sought-after progress.

 TIP: Make sure to get skip the line tickets to the Petronas Twin Towers.
 You can get them here.